+If you're running Windows XP on your PC, you may use its built-in Zero Configuration tool to connect to your router/AP.
+See page 20 for more on Zero Configuration.
 Client Manager can be used to survey and connect to available access points, configure WPA/WEP encryption, and create connection profiles.

-Note: When the Buffalo Client Manager is installed, the client manager built-in to Windows is automatically disabled.
+Note: When Client Manager is installed, Windows XP Wireless Zero Configuration is automatically disabled.